slime/slime/PROBLEMS.md

 The listen socket is bound on the loopback interface in all Lisps that support this.
 This way remote hosts are unable to connect.

-** READ-CHAR-NO-HANG is broken
+### READ-CHAR-NO-HANG is broken

-READ-CHAR-NO-HANG doesn't work properly for sly-input-streams.
+`READ-CHAR-NO-HANG` doesn't work properly for sly-input-streams.
 Due to the way we request input from Emacs it's not possible to repeatedly poll for input.
-To get any input you have to call READ-CHAR (or a function which calls READ-CHAR).
+To get any input you have to call `READ-CHAR` (or a function which calls `READ-CHAR`).

-* Backend-specific problems
+## Backend-specific problems

-** CMUCL
+### CMUCL

-The default communication style :SIGIO is reportedly unreliable with certain libraries (like libSDL) and certain platforms (like Solaris on Sparc).
+The default communication style `:SIGIO` is reportedly unreliable with certain libraries (like libSDL) and certain platforms (like Solaris on Sparc).
 It generally works very well on x86 so it remains the default.

-** SBCL
+### SBCL

 The latest released version of SBCL at the time of packaging should work.
 Older or newer SBCLs may or may not work.
 Do not use multithreading with unpatched 2.4 Linux kernels.
 There are also problems with kernel versions 2.6.5 - 2.6.10.

-The (v)iew-source command in the debugger can only locate exact source forms for code compiled at (debug 2) or higher.
+The (v)iew-source command can only locate exact source forms for code compiled at (debug 2) or higher.
 The default level is lower and SBCL itself is compiled at a lower setting.
 Thus only defun-granularity is available with default policies.

-** LispWorks
+### LispWorks

 On Windows, SLY hangs when calling foreign functions or certain other functions.
 The reason for this problem is unknown.

 We only support latin1 encoding.
 (Unicode wouldn't be hard to add.)

-** Allegro CL
+### Allegro CL

 Interrupting Allegro with C-c C-b can be slow.
 This is caused by the a relatively large process-quantum: 2 seconds by default.
-Allegro responds much faster if mp:*default-process-quantum* is set to 0.1.
+Allegro responds much faster if `MP:*DEFAULT-PROCESS-QUANTUM*` is set to 0.1.

-** CLISP
+### CLISP

 We require version 2.49 or higher.
-We also require socket support, so you may have to start CLISP with "clisp -K full".
+We also require socket support, so you may have to start CLISP with `clisp -K full`.

 Under Windows, interrupting (with C-c C-b) doesn't work.
 Emacs sends a SIGINT signal, but the signal is either ignored or CLISP exits